 This post may contain affiliate links.
 This means that if you purchase something through this site I may earn a (dreadfully small but much appreciated) commission at no extra cost to you.

-Here’s how to find the best Bernini sculpture in Rome, as well as his most notable fountains and architecture.
+Gian Lorenzo Bernini was the most famous Italian sculptor of the 17th century.
+Here’s how to find the best Bernini sculpture in Rome, as well as the artist’s most notable fountains and architecture.

 Searching for Bernini at the Borghese Gallery